Valentine’s Day Sugar Cookies

 Watch the Video!

-I love this rolling pin as the ledge allows you to achieve the same thickness for every cookie.
-When you roll out the dough it’s even everywhere.
+I love this rolling pin, as the ledge allows you to achieve the same thickness for every cookie.
+When you roll out the dough it will be even everywhere.
 And that helps to ensure even cooking too.

 How to Make Sugar Cookies